xdrshjr/CoMLRL/examples/how_to_use.md

 ## Reward Model

-A reward model can be a function that takes all agents' completions and gives a reward.
-It can also be a list of multiple reward functions where the total rewards are calculated with reward weights.
-The total reward can be transformed by a predefined reward processor (some are provided in utils/reward_processors).
+A reward model is a single callable that takes all agents' completions and returns a list of scalar rewards (one per sample).
+If you want to combine multiple criteria, wrap them inside your own composite function.
+You can optionally pass a single reward processor (callable) to post-process the scalar reward (e.g., scaling or shifting).

 ```
 todo